-In the 21st century, science is mostly a global activity.
+In the 21st century, science has been mostly a global activity.
 Consider, for example, international collaborations such as the Human Cell Atlas, which connects researchers from all over the world to learn more about the thousands of different cell types in the human body; or the 17,500 researchers from 70 countries that collaborate at CERN in search of fundamental particles of matter; or the ALMA astronomical complex in Chile, with participants from 22 countries.
 However, most of the science published in specialized journals is authored by researchers from the developed world.
 Among the top 100 scientific institutions cited by NatureINDEX 2019, a ranking of the centers that dominated research in natural sciences during 2018, there isn’t a single university or center from Latin America.

 The same occurs in the global ecosystem of science news.
 There are regions of the planet that are completely absent in the coverage of most of the international and English-speaking outlets.
 A clear example was the epidemic outbreak of Zika fever.
 In Latin America, stories on this topic began to appear in local media in April 2015, almost eight months before the virus arrived in the United States and coverage of the topic began in U.S. media, using as sources mostly U.S. specialists.
 Something similar occurs when reporting paleontological discoveries in Patagonia: If an investigation involves American and Argentinian scientists, testimonies and even the contributions of the South American researchers are usually omitted, as I exposed in an article published in Undark in 2016.

-The editors who participated in this conversation
+The editors who participated in this conversation were:

 The other reporters: